 Intermediate For committed, experienced, open-minded Yoga students, these classes incorporate the playfulness of slow-flow movement with investigations into subtleties of alignment, awareness, and intention.
 Intermediate classes may include meditation, pranayama, and inversions.
 Students must already be practicing Yoga regularly (consistent classes for at least two years with a certified teacher, plus a home practice), familiar with the names, alignments, and dynamics of classical Yoga poses, and comfortable following verbal cues only (no teacher demonstration is provided).
 Please note - this is not a fast-paced 'workout' or exercise class, and is not appropriate for beginners or those working with injuries.

-Embodyflow Inspired by Ashtanga Vinyasa and other flow forms, this class will offer a playful slow-flow investigation into breath and body.
-Best for continuing or intermediate students who enjoy flowing Yoga, like a sense of challenge, and are comfortable moving through dynamic sun salutation variations.
+Embodyflow Inspired by Ashtanga Vinyasa and other flow forms, this class offers a playful slow-flow investigation into breath and body.
+Best for continuing or intermediate students who enjoy flowing Yoga, like a sense of challenge, and are comfortable moving through quieting yet dynamic sun salutation variations.

 Embodycore A challenging slow-flow practice for those who enjoy strong, core-focused Yoga.
 We warm up with creative variations of Ashtanga-style sun salutations, move on to standing poses and twists, then explore a powerful series of core strengtheners - finishing (of course!) with deep relaxation.
 Best for strong, intermediate students.
 Not for beginners, those with spinal injuries or related movement restrictions, or conditions such as pregnancy.